ChubieMirembe/RTG/Week_3/lab_book.md

 ### EXERCISE 4:  WIREFRAME RENDERING
 #### Goal: Refactor the procedural generation code into a reusable C++ class or namespace, similar to the GeometryGenerator provided at d3d12book/Chapter 7 Drawing in Direct3D
-#### Part II at master · d3dcoder/d3d12book using the procedural geometric models defined in GeometryGenerator.h, GeometryGenerator.cp
+#### Part II at master ï¿½ d3dcoder/d3d12book using the procedural geometric models defined in GeometryGenerator.h, GeometryGenerator.cp

 **Solution:**
 ```c++